prasannavl/knowledge/README.md

 ## License

-The content of this project is licensed under [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The content, design elements or anything else from this project is licensed under [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), unless explicitly stated otherwise.

-Any code fragments, or code in this project is licensed under either of the following at your choice:
+Similarly, any code fragments are licensed under either of the following at your choice, unless explicitly stated otherwise:

 * [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 * [GPL 3.0 License](https://opensource.org/licenses/GPL-3.0)